 Home-Based Business Vs Brick and Mortar

-After you have tied up that business end of your move, signed on the dotted line for your home and contacted a moving company that would get you there, your next step would be to inform your clients about your move, making sure to let them know that you would be taking a few days from work in order to do so.
+After you have tied up that business end of your move, signed on the dotted line for your home and contacted a moving company that would get you there, your next step would be to inform your clients about your move, making sure to let them know that you would be taking a few days from work to do so.

 Legal Considerations and Licenses